Measuring the Impact of Our Workshops and Trainings

 When Do Workshops Work?
-A Response to the ‘Null Effects’ paper from Feldon et al. Author: Karen R. Word.
+A Response to the ‘Null Effects’ paper from Feldon et al.(2017) Author: Karen R. Word.
 Contributors: Kari Jordan, Erin Becker, Jason Williams, Pamela Reynolds, Amy Hodge, Maxim Belkin, Ben Marwick, and Tracy Teal.

 This was a collaborative response to the paper: Feldon, David F. et al. Null effects of boot camps and short-format training for PhD students in life sciences Proc Natl Acad Sci U S A. 2017 Sep 12; 114(37): 9854–9858. doi: 10.1073/pnas.1705783114.
 Our data suggest that we are having a positive impact, and we expect that other short-format programs can be similarly effective.
 Read our full response.

-On February 2, the Assessment Network held a webinar with Rochelle Tractenberg.
+The Assessment Network held a webinar with Rochelle Tractenberg.
 Dr. Tractenberg directs the Collaborative for Research on Outcomes and Metrics at Georgetown University, where she is a tenured professor in the Department of Neurology.
-Our starting point was the controversy about short-format training which arose last year, following the publication of a 2017 PNAS paper titled Null effects of boot camps and short-format training for PhD students in life sciences””.
+Our starting point was the controversy about short-format training which arose last year, following the publication of a 2017 PNAS paper titled “Null effects of boot camps and short-format training for PhD students in life sciences”.
 The Carpentries design and deliver short-format training for working with software and data; trainees are researchers from various fields.
 The Carpentries’ initial response to the paper discussed many ways in which we have been successful with respect to our goals for Software Carpentry and Data Carpentry workshops.
 However, given that short-format training is a known challenge for generating sustainable content learning, we hoped that Dr. Tractenberg’s expertise might shed some light on areas with room for improvement.
 See the full webinar.